marco97pa/Blackpink-Data/README.md

 The project is really modular and by editing the YAML file you can easily fork this repo and make a bot of another group or artist, with zero to minimal code changes.

+#### Development suspended
+Thanks to the latest updates of Twitter API pricing, the development and execution is suspended.
+ See https://github.com/marco97pa/Blackpink-Data/issues/31 for further details

 ### Built With